git-lfs/build-dockers/README.md

 In order to use the docker **images**, they have to be built so that they are ready to be used.
 For OSes like Debian, this is a fairly quick process.
 However CentOS takes considerably longer time, since it has to build/install go, ruby, or git from source, depending on the version.
-Fortunately, you can build the docker images JUST once, and you won't have to build it again (until the `DOCKER_LFS_BUILD_VERSION` changes.)
-The build script uses a downloaded release from github of git-lfs to bootstrap the CentOS image and build/install all the necessary software.

-This means all the compiling, yum/apt-get/custom dependency compiling is done once and saved.
-(This is done in CentOS by using the already existing `./rpm/rpm_build.bsh` script to bootstrap the image and saving the image.)

 The script that takes care of ALL of these details for you is